syamkakarla98/Machine_Learning_Course/README.md

 ## What will I learn from this course?
 * How to apply Supervised and Unsupervised algorithms for different applications.
 * Hands on Experience on Machine learning Algorithm.
-* Developing a project in Machine Learning domain.
+* Developing a real time application in Machine Learning domain.